Writing for Governing

 Governing welcomes pitches from journalists for stories and features on issues of interest to state and local government, including the effects of dramatic changes in technology, demography, climate and the economy that are driving societal transformation, as well as explorations of politics, policy, public management, infrastructure, public finance, social issues and economic development.

 Governing pays freelancers competitively.
 Our website, governing.com, provides the best guide to understanding the scope and range of subject matter of what we’re looking for, as well as style, length and voice.
 We prefer to engage with prospective writers early in the process before manuscripts are drafted.
-Potential contributors should submit brief pitches by email to Editor Tod Newcombe and Executive Editor Paul Taylor.
+Potential contributors should submit brief pitches by email to Editor Tod Newcombe and Senior Editor Paul Taylor.

 Governing offers public officials, practitioners and experts from a variety of backgrounds an opportunity to share op-ed-style commentaries on a broad range of topics relevant to state and local government and issues surrounding effective governance and public policy.